yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 {: .hands_on}

 We produced 3 possible primer schemes with our current settings for further qPCR.
-How can we check, if these are appropriate primer designs which exclude maybe off-targets?
+How do we check, if these are appropriate primer designs which exclude maybe off-targets?
-There is a bed file output of the qpcr setting of varVAMP, which is called *"Amplicon locations"*.
+You know already, that there is a certain bed file output of the qpcr setting of varVAMP, which is called *"Amplicon locations"*.
 As the name says, it gives information about the start and the end position of the amplicons and, very important, the penalty score.
-Look it up and compare it to the amplicon location bed file of the last varVAMP run.
+Look it up and compare it to the amplicon location bed file of the first varVAMP run.

 Please try to answer the following questions.